Renting a Property

 - washing machine soap tray cleaned removing old soap residue

-- dishwashers cleaned internally, no food waste left behind
+- dishwashers cleaned internally, no food waste or cutlery left behind

 - ovens and hobs should be cleaned thoroughly leaving no grease stains